Nawal El Zoghbi

-Nawal El Zoghbi (نوال الزغبي, also spelled Nawal Al Zoghbi; born 29 June 1971) is a Lebanese pop singer.
+Nawal El Zoghbi (نوال الزغبي, also spelled Nawal Al Zoghbi; born 29 June 1971) is a Lebanese singer and actress.

-She achieved popularity first by dancing and singing traditional Arabic music with a pop sensibility, and later singing in the Gulf dialect, and also embracing newer trends in Arabian music.
-She plays the oriental Oud instrument.
-She capitalized on the popularity of music videos in Arab pop music in the '90s, which propelled her to local stardom in the Arab world.
+She achieved popularity first by singing traditional Arabic music with a pop sensibility, and then by embracing newer trends in different music genres and scenes.
+She was among the most popular Arab artists during the 1990s, which propelled her to stardom in the Arab world.

 Biography

 Born to a Maronite Christian family in the coastal small town of Jubeil (Byblos), El Zoghbi holds both Lebanese and Canadian citizenship.
 She is the oldest born, and has two brothers and one sister.
 She began singing at an early age, despite familial opposition to the lifestyle of a musician.
 Members of her family changed their minds when they realized she was serious in her ambitions.
 In 1988 she participated in the Lebanese talent show Studio El Fan.

 In 1990 she married Lebanese music manager Elie Deeb and went on to have three children with him.
 The couple legally separated in 2008, and El Zoghbi waited three years for the Maronite Church to recognize their divorce.
 In late 2009, El Zoghbi was granted custody of her three children and in March 2011, her divorce was officially legalized.